YetiForceCompany/YetiForceDoc/docs/4-developer-guides/3-cli/Eraser.md

 ---
-title: Removing data | Data Eraser
+title: Data Eraser
-description: Desciption of how to remove data from YetiForce using CLI
+description: Description of how to remove data from YetiForce using CLI
 keywords:
   - Eraser
   - CLI